drawidsw/school-district-analysis/README.md

 We used the Jupyter notebook and Python's pandas module to analyze the data.
 In a nitshell, the pandas model provides us with:

 * Dataframes: A dataframe is a table where each row is indexed.
-This is Excel's equivalent of a spreadsheet.
+This is the equivalent of an Excel spreadsheet.
 * Series: A series is a specific column from the dataframe, where each entry is indexed as well.
-This is Excel's equivalent of a column.
+This is the equivalent of an Excel column.
 * A lot of utility functions to manipulate dataframes and series.

 Using Python's pandas module and the Jupyter notebook gives us several advantages over using Excel.
 Some of them are listed below.
 * Python is a widespread and a general purpose programming language with a lot of inbuilt support for various data structrutes (such as lists, tuples, dictionaries), string manipulation and offers many add-on packages.
-Python is superior to VBA (Excel's programming language) in that regard.
+Because of the rich ecosystem around Python and its ability to suport external packages and import them seamlessly, it is superior to Excel's programming language - VBA.
 * Jypyter offers an integrated environment for coding and visualizing the output in a single pane.
 * Jupyter and python are available for free.
+* While not proven conclusively, execution of Python code in Jupyter is more performant than the execution of the VBA code in Excel.

 ## Creating a Complete Dataframe
 We are given two datasets in the csv format.
-One containing schools and the second containing students.
+The first contains information on schools and the second contains information on students.
 In total, there are 15 schools and 39,170 students.
-The first step is to load these datasets in pandas **dataframes**, and **join** them in a single dataframe (this is Excel's equivalent of Vlookup, or the sql equivalent of join).
+The first step is to load these datasets in pandas **dataframes**, and **join** them in a single dataframe (similar to Excel's Vlookup or Sql's join).
 The key to join them on is the **school_name**.
 The following image displays the code and the output (the top five rows only) of the complete dataframe.

 ![image_name](Images/school_data_complete.png)

 ## Creating District Analysis
-The district analysis is created using passing score condition (>=70) across all students.
+The district analysis is created using passing score conditions (>=70) across all students for both math and reading.
 Summary results are calculated and displayed in a single dataframe.
 The district summary is shown below.
 ![image_name](Images/district_summary.png)

 ## Per School Summary
-The per school summary is calculated by applying the **groupby** function to a series in the dataframe in question (equivalent to Excel's pivot table or Sql's groupby function).
+The per school summary is calculated by applying the **groupby** function to a series in the dataframe in question (similar to Excel's pivot table or Sql's groupby function).
 Since the summary is requited to be calculated over each school, the **groupby** function is applied to the **school_name** index.
 In the code below, the pattern applied to calculate number of students passing math and reading grouped by each school is as follows:
-* Filter the original data set to only keep passing students (Excel's equivalent of filter)
+* Filter the original data set to only keep passing students (similar to the Excel filter)
-* Apply groupby and the aggregating function **count** to get counts per school.
+* Apply **groupby** and the aggregating function **count** to get counts per school.

 ```
 # Calculate the passing scores by creating a filtered DataFrame.